djangocon/2024.djangocon.us/src/_content/posts/conference-wrap-up.md

 We hope that everyone had a wonderful year at DjangoCon US 2024, and we hope to see you all in 2025!
 Keep an eye on our [Mastodon account](https://fosstodon.org/@djangocon) or [X/Twitter account](https://x.com/djangocon) for news about where we will be in 2025!
 If you're interested in being on the amazing organizing team that puts together DjangoCon US every year, [you can find more information here](/news/call-for-2025-volunteers/)!

-[^1]: This was previously reported as 386.
-This count counted unique emails which excluded tickets that had not been assigned to people and excluded purchases from Friday through Tuesday.
+_Edit: The count of attendees was previously reported as 386.
+This count counted unique emails which excluded tickets that had not been assigned to people and excluded purchases from Friday through Tuesday._